amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 Setup:
 ------
-- Copy MegaAGS.hdf, MegaAGS-Saves.hdf, MegaAGS-Kickstart.rom and the "shared"
+- Copy the contents of the "games/Amiga" and "config" directories to the corresponding directory on MiSTer.
-  directory from the Amiga directory to /games/Amiga on the MiSTer SD card.

-- When updating to a new version of the main HDF image, keep your old MegaAGS-Saves.hdf so any saved game data is carried over.
+- When updating to a new version of the main HDF image do not overwrite "games/Amiga/MegaAGS-Saves.hdf", so old saved game data is carried over.

-- Copy minimig.cfg and minimig_vadjust.dat from the config directory to the corresponding directory on MiSTer.

-  If you prefer to configure the main settings manually, these are recommended settings used in the bundled minimig.cfg:
+- If you prefer to configure the main settings manually, these are recommended settings used in the bundled minimig.cfg:

   df0: no disk